PandasThumb/pandasthumb.github.io/_posts/2021/2021-09-06-evaluating-alan-kleinmans-arguments.md

 Anyway, I must be misunderstanding how his theory works, and I hope that this thread will explain his theory to me.
-After all, it is the fundamental mathematical theory of my own field, so surely important to know.
+After all, if it is the fundamental mathematical theory of my own field, then it is surely important to know.
 By doing the discussion here, we can avoid being so rudely interrupted by the folks who are trying to discuss arguments other than Kleinman&quot;s.